FOLEY v. CONNELIE, SUPERINTENDENT OF NEW YORK STATE POLICE, ET AL.

 The Court‘s misapprehension of the role of the institutionalized police function in a democratic society obfuscates the true significance of the distinction between citizenship and alienage.
 The privilege of participating in the formulation

 In final analysis, therefore, our society is governed by its citizens.
 But it is a government of and for all persons subject to its jurisdiction, and the Constitution commands their equal treatment.
 Although a State may deny the alien the right to participate in the making of policy, it may not deny him equal access to employment opportunities without a good and relevant reason.
 Sugarman plainly teaches us that the burgeoning public employment market cannot be totally foreclosed to aliens.
-Since the police officer is not a policymaker in this country, the total exclusion of aliens from the police force must fall.
+Since the police officer is not a policymaker in this country, the total exclusion of aliens from the police force must fail.

 Even if the Court rejects this analysis, it should not uphold a statutory discrimination against aliens, as a class, without expressly identifying the group characteristic that justifies the

-Because the Court’s unique decision fails either to apply or to reject established rules of law, and for the reasons stated by Mr. Justice Marshall, I respectfully dissent.
+Because the Court‘s unique decision fails either to apply or to reject established rules of law, and for the reasons stated by MR. JUSTICE MARSHALL, I respectfully dissent.